Breadcrumb

 Access our recent NSCH publications and data releases

-• Partnering with the U.S. Census Bureau to sponsor content on the Household Pulse Survey to monitor, in “real time”, the impact of the COVID-19 pandemic on disruptions in child care, use of telehealth, and missed or delayed preventive care.
+• Partnering with the U.S. Census Bureau to sponsor content on the Household Pulse Survey.
+This monitors the impact of the COVID-19 pandemic on children's mental health.

-• Managing the NSCH Longitudinal Cohort study to follow up with 2018-2019 NSCH respondents.
+• Funding and designing the NSCH Longitudinal Cohort study to follow up with 2018-2019 NSCH respondents.
 This will provide publicly available data on longer-term effects of the COVID-19 pandemic on U.S. children and their families.

 Building MCH epidemiological capacity